Edmondchong/Edmond_Project_3/README.md

 • A transfer learning approach using ResNet18, which boosts performance with pretrained features.

-• Explainable AI (Grad-CAM) to visualize important regions in MRI scans.
+• Explainable AI to visualize important regions in MRI scans.

 Tech Stack:
 1. Python